xXxRisingTidexXx/nebula/README.md

 # nebula
-It's a repo for KNU's MSTP corse statistical task/
+It's a repo for KNU's MSTP course statistical task.